25 PhD Scholarships in the ARC Centre for Next-Gen Architectural Manufacturing

 Are you ready to be a part of the cutting edge of the digital transformation in the Architecture, Engineering, and Construction sector?

-Join the ARC Centre for Next-Gen Architectural Manufacturing, an exciting collaboration between UNSW, Swinburne, and Australia’s leading architectural design and engineering practices and professional bodies.
+Join the ARC Centre for Next-Gen Architectural Manufacturing, an exciting collaboration between 3 Australian universities (UNSW, Swinburne, Uni of Adelaide), and Australia’s leading architectural design and engineering practices and professional bodies.
 We are seeking the next generation of leaders who will drive innovation and revolutionise the industry through digitisation.

 As a PhD Candidate in our Centre, you will receive specialised training in innovative digital technologies that are shaping the future of the Architecture, Design, and Engineering industries.
 You will conduct collaborative, cutting-edge research on interconnected themes that will unlock the potential of new and existing data.
 You will have the opportunity to develop more effective workflows, tools, and software, and contribute to sector-directed educational content that will uplift the digital skills and commercial opportunities of Australian Architecture, Engineering, and Construction.